chunkyguy/Math-Library-Test/README.md

-C++ Math Library Test
+C++ Math Library Test (iOS)
 =====================

 Introduction
 ------------
 This repository contains some simple tests between different C++ math libraries that I wrote during the process of selecting a math library to use for game development.

 At the time of writing, the libraries tested are: